sanderlacerda/cnt/README.md

 # cnt
-Bot to get the Brazilian national accounts data from IBGE
+Bot to get the Brazilian national accounts data from IBGE.
+Written in Ruby.